Indispensable information

 1 hr & 30 mins cruise time

 Cast off and continue on up the River Ant, passing How Hill House, with it's long stretch of free moorings.
 Continue on until you discover the picturesque village if Irstead.
 Proceed slowly as it's quite narrow here.
 Eventually the narrow river will widen out onto Barton Broad, reputed to be where Lord Nelson learned to sail.
 You will notice two very wide marked channels.
 This is one of those Broads that you can run aground on, so on this occasion, keep to the set marking the channel to the right.
 At the very top of the Broad you will see the signposted dyke taking you up to Stalham and Wayford Bridge.
 Take the right channel and cruise on until you see another fork marking the direction to Stalham and Sutton.
 Keep to the right channel once more.
 Eventually, you will meet the fork directing you to the right for Sutton Broad.
 Follow this as it widens out into a small Broad.
-At the head is a narrow dyke, with the Sutton Staithe free moorings and The Sutton Staithe Hotel, with it's associated free moorings.
-There is a wide area just beyond the hotel where you can turn your boat to face back down the dyke.
+At the head is a narrow dyke, with the Sutton Staithe free moorings and Sutton Staithe Hotel, which has a further set of moorings set against a green.
+Sutton Staithe is another popular stopover, so you should aim to get there at the latest by 3.30/4pm to get a mooring.
+You can book a table at the adjacent Sutton Staithe Hotel.

 Day 3 Morning